USPTO Examiner PHILLIPS FORREST M - Art Unit 2837

 Appeal Withdrawal and Reconsideration

 This examiner withdraws rejections or reopens prosecution in 83.3% of appeals filed.
-This is in the 74% percentile among all examiners.
+This is in the 76% percentile among all examiners.
 Of these withdrawals, 46.7% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
-The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.
+Strategic Insight: This examiner frequently reconsiders rejections during the appeal process compared to other examiners.
+Per MPEP § 1207.01, all appeals must go through a mandatory appeal conference.
+Filing a Notice of Appeal may prompt favorable reconsideration even before you file an Appeal Brief.

 Petition Practice

-When applicants file petitions regarding this examiner's actions, 34.9% are granted (fully or in part).
-This grant rate is in the 30% percentile among all examiners.
-Strategic Note: Petitions show below-average success regarding this examiner's actions.
-Ensure you have a strong procedural basis before filing.
+When applicants file petitions regarding this examiner's actions, 35.2% are granted (fully or in part).
+This grant rate is in the 23% percentile among all examiners.
+Strategic Note: Petitions are rarely granted regarding this examiner's actions compared to other examiners.
+Ensure you have a strong procedural basis before filing a petition, as the Technology Center Director typically upholds this examiner's decisions.

 Examiner Cooperation and Flexibility